Ge-limin/Easy-Credit-Score/README.md

     ...
 })

-# Preprocess the input data
-new_data = preprocess_data(new_data)
+"""Preprocess the input data""" new_data = preprocess_data(new_data)
 new_data = handle_outliers(new_data)

 new_data[numeric_features] = new_data[numeric_features].fillna(new_data[numeric_features].median())
 new_data['Occupation'] = new_data['Occupation'].fillna(most_frequent_occupation)

-# Transform the input data
-new_data_transformed = preprocessor.transform(new_data[useful_features])
+"""Transform the input data""" new_data_transformed = preprocessor.transform(new_data[useful_features])

-# Make predictions
+"""Make predictions"""
 predictions = model.predict(new_data_transformed)
 predicted_classes = np.argmax(predictions, axis=1)`